deptagency/engineering-soapboxes/soapbox/people/afraser.md

 ## Challenges we face as engineers very often require working around issues of trust, process, organizational structure, and culture.

-At Rocket, the majority of our engineers have been around the block a time or two.
+At Dept, the majority of our engineers have been around the block a time or two.
 We've seen most things built _many_ different ways, so our opinions come with a weight of experience.
 Regardless, we must repeatedly earn the trust of our clients.
 This is not always done easily, but it is a prerequisite if we wish to exceed expectations.

 Unfortunately, we often find ourselves on projects with: